-Men with low testosterone levels may feel a lack of stamina and suffer from reducing strength, alertness, and assertiveness, you will feel less of a man.
+Men with low testosterone levels may feel a lack of stamina and suffer from reducing strength, alertness, and assertiveness.
 But there are also very severe diseases that flow from estrogen dominance.

 We already know that it can cause BPH and raise the risk of prostate cancer.
 But, in addition to that, estrogen dominance will increase the risk of bone density loss, high cholesterol levels, and importantly, cardiovascular disease.
 These are not insignificant issues, especially as it is in your power to reduce those risks.

 What are the symptoms of estrogen dominance?

 When hormones become out of balance, you often experience a wide variety of symptoms that can affect mood and energy and may also lead to more serious conditions like the development of hormone-positive cancers, among others.

 Probably the most common symptom that men may experience is Gynaecomastia, which is when a man starts to develop “breasts,” but in reality, it is the only body fat that is being stored in your pectorals, thus giving the illusion of having breasts.
 This can result in breast tenderness.